Backpacking two weeks through Peru was one of my first adventures abroad ever.

 - Get good travel insurance.
 Peru is a country where you’re going to want to adventure.
 Whether sandboarding in the desert, hiking Machu Picchu or exploring the Amazonas rainforest, you’re going to be exposed to some very accident-prone activities.
 I recommend Safety Wing.

 What to pack for a trip to Peru?

 - Bring a jacket or pack in layers.
 Many places in Peru can get quite chilly due to the high altitude.
 If you’re going to Islas Ballestas, pack a good windbreaker jacket.

-- Tap water isn’t drinkable.
+- Tap water in Peru isn’t drinkable.
 Buy bottled water or get a GRAYL water purifier.
 It’s a water bottle that purifies water and eliminates bacteria and all the other things you don’t want to be drinking.
 You can just fill your bottle with tap water, and it will clean it up in just a few seconds.

-Nazca and Ica
+- Nazca and Ica

 Disclaimer: This post contains affiliate links, including links to Amazon.
 As an Amazon Associate, I earn a percentage from qualifying purchases.
 This comes at no extra cost to you and it helps me keep this blog running.